Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

 -----------------

 vaprovider-TunnelStream-001: Alters VAProvider to process a generic message with a nested market price request and respond with a generic messagae which contains a market price refresh message.
 Altered code is in simpleTunnelMsgHandler.c.
 However, all files are saved to build a standalone VAProvider.

+vaprovider-GenM-001:  Alters VAProvider to send genericMsg on login, directory and market price streams.
+GenericMsg contains ElementList with one ElementEntry.
+Also added is the ability to decode genericMsg from a consumer.
+This VAProvider works in conjuction with the watchlist consumer code change from wlconsumer-GenM-001

 vaprovider-TsFrag-001:  Alter VAProvider to validate incoming tunnel stream message content to have "1, 2, 3...255".
 If the content is as expected, this code change prints a "TEST PASSED".
 This code change works in conjunction with vaconsumer-TsFrag-001.